pydata/xarray/design_notes/named_array_design_doc.md

 Existing solutions like Xarray's Variable, [Pytorch Named Tensor](https://github.com/pytorch/pytorch/issues/60832), [Levanter](https://crfm.stanford.edu/2023/06/16/levanter-1_0-release.html), and [Larray](https://larray.readthedocs.io/en/stable/tutorial/getting_started.html) have their own strengths and weaknesses.
 Xarray's Variable is an efficient data structure, but it depends on the relatively heavy-weight library Pandas, which limits its use in other projects.
 Pytorch Named Tensor offers named dimensions, but it lacks support for many operations, making it less user-friendly.
 Levanter is a powerful tool with a named tensor module (Haliax) that makes deep learning code easier to read, understand, and write, but it is not as lightweight or generic as desired.
 Larry offers labeled N-dimensional arrays, but it may not provide the level of seamless interoperability with other scientific Python libraries that some users need.

-Xarray-lite aims to solve these issues by exposing the core functionality of Xarray's Variable class as a standalone package.
+named-array aims to solve these issues by exposing the core functionality of Xarray's Variable class as a standalone package.

 ## Motivation and Scope